 To create most legal entities in Israel, your company must submit its Articles of Association, an application for registration, and other legal documents to the Israeli Registrar of Companies.
 You should retain a knowledgeable attorney for business law in Israel to ensure that your forms are accurate and that you submit the correct documentation for your business.

 Regulations to Know for Foreign Companies in Israel

 Israeli companies are subject to several laws and regulations.
 Your company operations could be liable to uphold specific activities under these regulations.
 Your experienced business law attorneys can guide your company on regulatory acts and laws, including:

 - The Companies Ordinance (New Version) of 1983

 - Regulations of the Registrar of Cooperatives

 - Regulations of the Ministry of Justice

 - Regulations of the Ministry of Industry, Trade, and Labor

 Contact a Business Law Attorney in Tel Aviv, Israel

 For experienced legal guidance on creating a business in Israel or adhering to Israeli law for business practices, contact our law offices at the Aharoni Law Firm.
-We stay up to date with legal requirements for Israeli businesses and value the personal relationships we build with our clients.
+We stay current with Israeli business legal requirements and value the personal relationships we build with our clients.
 Call us at 888-923-0022 (United States) or 972-3-9055478 (Israel), or contact us online to schedule a consultation for business law in Israel.